Last updated on January 13th, 2026 at 04:57 pm

 Pelican Island is the nation’s first National Wildlife Refuge, created by President Teddy Roosevelt in 1903 in an effort to end the slaughter of pelicans, ibis and egrets for their plumage.

-While Pelican Island itself is off-limits to humans, the encircling wildlife refuge is easily accessible from State Road A1A, 14 miles north of Vero Beach and 4 miles south of Sebastian Inlet.
+While Pelican Island itself is off-limits to humans, the encircling wildlife refuge is easily accessible from State Road A1A, 14 miles north of Vero Beach and 4 miles south of Sebastian Inlet, with trails, an observation platform and extensive, informative signage.

-The refuge offers two 3-mile loop trails around managed salt marsh, and a new Wildlife Trail opens up refuge habitats to visitors.
+The refuge offers two 3-mile loop trails around managed salt marsh and a Wildlife Trail that opens up refuge habitats to visitors.

 - Bird’s Impoundment Trail — 2.72 miles.
 Fishing is popular along this trail.